Hanabi-Live/hanabi-live/docs/FEATURES.md

 * You will no longer have to refresh the page after resizing the browser window.
 * The "Clues" text on the game UI will be red while at 8 clues.
 * Each suit name is listed below the stack in the middle of the screen during games with the multi-color variants.
-* All lobby chat will be replicated to (and from) the Hanabi Discord server.
 * The lobby has been completely rehauled:
   * The nice-looking user interface is [Alpha from HTML5UP](https://html5up.net/alpha).
   * The username box on the login box will now be automatically focused and you can press enter to login.